 - NYU-sponsored Student Health Insurance covers all vaccines at no cost to you.

-- If you have alternate health insurance you might be able to receive vaccines at the SHC– check with your insurance carrier first to make sure you don’t get surprise billing for the vaccines, co-insurance, or deductibles.
+- If you have alternate health insurance, you might still be able to receive vaccines at the SHC.
+Check with your insurance carrier first to make sure you understand any costs associated with the vaccines, co-insurance, or deductibles.